Migrate from AWS Aurora to Xata

 Get Connection String

-You can find the endpoint in the AWS RDS Console under your cluster details.
+You can find the endpoint in the AWS Aurora Console under your cluster details.

 Initialize Xata Project